Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Observations and burst-cluster Detection

 \section{Observations and burst-cluster Detection}

-Following its discovery by CHIME on 2024 January 14, FRB~20240114A was subsequently targeted for intensive follow-up observations with the FAST.
-The observations were carried out using the center beam of the L-band 19-beam receiver \citep{2020RAA....20...64J}, initially pointed to R.A.\,=\,21:27:39.888, decl.\,=\,+04:21:00.36, as reported by CHIME \citep{2024ATel16420....1S}.
+Following its discovery by CHIME on January 14, 2024, FRB~20240114A was subsequently targeted for intensive follow-up observations with FAST.
+The observations were carried out using the center beam of the L-band 19-beam receiver \citep{2018IMMag..19..112L, 2020RAA....20...64J}, initially pointed to R.A.\,=\,21:27:39.888, decl.\,=\,+04:21:00.36, as reported by CHIME \citep{2024ATel16420....1S}.
 On 2024 February~15, the pointing was calibrated to the position R.A.\,=\,21:27:39.84, decl.\,=\,+04:19:46.3, localized by MeerKAT \citep{10.1093/mnras/stae2013}.
-After obtaining the new coordinates, the subsequent observations with FAST were also updated accordingly.
-The monitoring campaign spanned from 2024 January~28 to 2024 August~30, comprising 59 separate observing sessions and generating a cumulative on-source integration time of 34.7~hours.
+After obtaining the new coordinates, the subsequent observations with FAST were updated accordingly.
+The monitoring campaign spanned from January 28, 2024, to August 30, 2024, comprising 59 separate observing sessions and generating a cumulative on-source integration time of 34.7 hours.
 Data acquisition was performed in pulsar searching mode, with four polarization channels (XX, YY, XY*, and X*Y) sampled at a time resolution of 49.152\,$\mu$s by the digital backend.
-A total of 4096 frequency channels, each with a bandwidth of 0.122070\,MHz, were used to fully cover the 1.0--1.5\,GHz range.
-All data were recorded in 8-bit PSRFITS format \citep{2004PASA...21..302H}, with each FITS file containing 6.442450944\,s of data.
+A total of 4096 frequency channels, each with a bandwidth of about 0.122\,MHz, were used to fully cover the 1.0--1.5\,GHz range.
+All data were recorded in 8-bit PSRFITS format \citep{2004PASA...21..302H}, with each FITS file containing about 6.442\,s of data.
 The detection threshold $7\sigma$ of FAST was measured as $0.015~\mathrm{Jy~ms}$ for bursts with a width of $1~\mathrm{ms}$ \citep{2021Natur.598..267L}.
 This sensitivity represents at least a threefold improvement compared to previous Arecibo observations \citep{7911064}, enabling the detection of fainter bursts.

-These high time-resolution observations provide a rich data set for investigating the burst properties and temporal evolution of FRB~20240114A.
+These high time-resolution observations provide a rich dataset for investigating the burst properties and temporal evolution of FRB~20240114A.
 At the beginning of each session, calibration signals consisting of a 10\,K periodic noise were injected for one minute before each session to calibrate the system temperature ($T_{\rm sys}$).
-The temporal variation in background was taken into account by considering the telescope gain dependence on the zenith angle and frequency \citep{2020RAA....20...64J}, enabling us to convert the average peak flux from Kelvin to Jansky units.
+The temporal variation in background was taken into account by considering the telescope gain dependence on the zenith angle and frequency \citep{2020RAA....20...64J}, enabling us to convert the antenna temperature (K) to flux density (Jy).
 We then computed each burst isotropic-equivalent energy via

 where \(D_L \approx 630.72\)~Mpc and \(z = 0.13\) for FRB~20240114A \citep{2024ATel16613....1B}.